-A new committee was appointed in April 2020 comprising Jane Black (Chair), Bronwyn Coupe, Birgit Nielsen, Kylie Poulton and Dianne Walton-Sonda.
-Long term AGLIN member Kym Holden has also agreed to participate and support the committee.
+A new committee was appointed in April 2020.
+The current committee comprises Jane Black (Chair), Bronwyn Coupe, Kylie Poulton and Dianne Walton-Sonda.

 AGLIN was established as FLIN (Federal Libraries Information Network) in May 1993, after some 20 years of discussions and submissions to government on the need for a coordinating body for government special libraries.
 (The name change to AGLIN occurred in 2003 to reflect contemporary government terminology).
 Such a body, it was thought would improve the efficiency and effectiveness of library and information service to government, through representation, professional development and training, consortium arrangements and collaborative purchasing, as well as partnerships with ALIA and the National Library of Australia.
 AGLIN's member libraries ranged in size from larger bodies such as the Department of Defence and CSIRO, to smaller agencies such as the Australian Electoral Commission.